Thank you for looking at my blog!

 There was a you tube link to; A Tale of Entanglement.
 Which is a pretty graphic film of animals entangled in plastic.
 I was upset and looked around the camper… at all our plastics.
 The next day I started refusing and researching.

-I´m a photographer and I surf (when the conditions are small enough).
+I´m a photographer and surfer.
 I started shooting surfschools.
 This meant I was spending a lot of time on the beaches.